What is Estate Planning and Why It Matters When You're Divorced

 Life changes as it unfolds.
 If you are contemplating divorce, you have already figured this out.
 Whenever you experience significant life change, your estate plan needs to be updated to reflect these changes so they will carry out your current intent.

-Weinberger Law Group is a family law and divorce firm.
+Weinberger Divorce & Family Law Group is a family law and divorce firm.
 Our lawyers are not estate planning attorneys.
 However, over the years, we have come to realize that family law, divorce and estate planning law are inextricably intertwined.
 When you need family law guidance, you likely need estate planning guidance as well.

 Estate planning allows you to remain in control, protect yourself and your family, and pass along your assets in the way you want and when you want.